C U R R E N T - P R O J E C T S

 Sophie Oliver (PhD) has for the last five years or so been working on the question of witnessing, specifically the secondary witnessing of trauma and human rights abuses.
 Trying to develop an ‘ethics’ of secondary witnessing – that is, an ethical approach to viewing the suffering of distant others – Sophie’s work engages with numerous disciplines, including cultural studies, philosophy and psychology.
 She is particularly interested in the possibility of seeing the body as a catalyst for ethical witnessing – a possibility that is of course complicated by the discomfort and dis-ease many experience when forced to confront real suffering bodies.
 It is perhaps this interest in the body – with all its possibilities and constraints – that marks the first point of coincidence between these two sisters’ ideas.

-And yet, although their minds feel close in this and many other ways, their own bodies are regrettably far flung: Sophie is based in Berlin and Marilene is living in Angola.
+And yet, although their minds feel close in this and many other ways, their own bodies are regrettably far flung: Sophie is based in Berlin and Marilene is living in Brasil.
 The space of the blog will thus become a pinboard for ideas, inspirations, texts to read, images, quotes, links etc. What will come of this ‘collaboration’ is still purely speculative – possibly an exhibition, possibly a conference, possibly only this blog.